 In the rules for Z90 ‘Age is missing’ and Z92 ‘Duration is missing’ there must be just a minus sign in the fields for AGELIM and DUR, respectively.
 Then of course, the groupers (Datawell’s and others) must read this minus sign as that the data is missing.
 It shouldn’t be any problem, however, because we already have that principle; we have the minus sign in the field ICD in the rules for DRG Z70 (Principal diagnosis is missing) and we used to have the minus sign in the field SEX in the rules for DRG Z73 (Gender of patient is missing).

-#3 Updated by Martti Virtanen over 1 year ago
+#3 Updated by Martti Virtanen almost 2 years ago

 2017-03-01 Martti Virtanen

 NordDRG grouping logic is dependent on both age of the patient and length of stay.
 Therefore it cannot group cases with missing data on these items.

 To avoid grouping the false DRG's it is reasonable (and easy) to block this by two simple rules.

 Cases without age (age=' ') or negative age are grouped to DRG Z90 'Error in age'

 Cases withot length of stay or negative length of stay are grouped to DRG Z92 'Error in length of stay'.

 These rules are valid for all versions.
 The national code can be modified by the national organisations.

 It is complicated (and propaply not necessary) to differentiate ' ' from numerical value <0 because the ASCII value of ' ' is less than '0'.
 The analysis of the cause of the error should be the responsibility of the local organisations.